Melaleuca viminalis: Taxonomy and naming

 The specific epithet (viminalis) means "having long, slender branches".

 The Australian Plant Census regards Metrosideros viminalis, Melaleuca viminalis, Melaleuca viminalis subsp. viminalis and Callistemon viminalis subsp. viminalis as synonyms of Callistemon viminalis.

 Distribution and habitat

 This melaleuca occurs along the eastern part of Queensland from the Cape York Peninsula south to Moree and Grafton in New South Wales.
-There are also disjunct populations in the far north and south-west of Western Australia.
+The species has apparently been collected in Western Australia in 1991, but the Western Australian Herbarium considers the species "alien to Western Australia".
 It mostly grows in and along watercourses, mainly in sandstone or granite country.

+Plants of the World Online records M. viminalis as native to New South Wales and Queensland, and introduced to The Bahamas, the Balearic Islands, California, the Canary Islands, El Salvador, Florida, India, Kenya, Madeira and Tanzania.

 Ecology

 Melaleuca viminalis provides food for nectivores.
 Its adaptations to survive strong currents during flood events allow it to slow the flow of floodwater and reduce erosion, thereby improving the water quality in streams and rivers.
 The matted roots of this species also strengthen the soil of riverbanks, further reducing the potential for erosion.